AI Summary of Peer-Reviewed Research

 Publishing process signals: STRONG — reflects the venue and review process. — venue and review process.

-Machine-learning models identified key factors linked to TB incidence
+Machine-learning models identified key drivers of tuberculosis incidence in Taiwan

 A printed pie chart and line graph on white paper with red and blue sections, displayed on a pink and blue folder or clipboard in an office setting.